nokxs/iobroker-javascript-vs-code-extension/README.md

 * deleting of scripts
 * multiple js-Adapter instances
 * syncing of workspace with remote scripts (correclty, delete and remove scirpts)
+* upload multiple changed scripts with an `upload all` command
+* reordering of scripts in the script explorer
+* script output only for the currently selected script

 ## Release Notes